-The legendary Swiss watch manufacture keeps introducing limited edition versions of its gorgeous ww.tc family of “world-timers” using all sorts of excuses to make yet another one.
-This new Girard-Perregaux ww.tc World Wide Time Control John Harrison (ref.
-49870-53-R12-BA6A) automatic wristwatch, for example, is devoted to the famous British clockmaker who invented the marine chronometer as we know it solving the centuries-old problem of establishing the longitude of a ship at sea with adequate precision and thus making navigation between Europe and both Americas a lot easier.
+The legendary Swiss Manufacture keeps introducing limited-edition versions of its gorgeous ww.tc family of “world-timers” using all sorts of excuses to make yet another one.
+This new ww.tc World Wide Time Control John Harrison (ref.
+49870-53-R12-BA6A), for example, is devoted to the famous British clockmaker who invented the marine chronometer as we know it solving the centuries-old problem of establishing the longitude of a ship at sea with adequate precision and thus making navigation between Europe and both Americas a lot easier.

 It took the British clockmaker more than 30 years from presenting the initial drawings of a marine clock in 1730 till building the final H4 model (“Harrison clock No. 4”) that in 1761 went on a transatlantic voyage with his son William.